YotpoLtd/metorikku/README.md

 A test is comprised of the following:
 #### Test settings
 This defines what to test and where to get the mocked data.

+** All the paths must be relative to the directory of the test file. **

 For example, a simple test YAML (JSON is also supported) will be:
 ```yaml
 metric: "/path/to/metric"